couchbase/CouchbaseMock/README.md

 ## Command Format

-This will first describe the "legacy" format - which is a comma-separated list of strings terminated by a newline (0xa, '\n').
-The first field is the name of the command itself, and the subsequent fields are arguments for the command.
-The old-style command protocol does not feature responses and can only accept commands.

-Due to timing issues it was necessary to implement a new protocol which can send back responses - at which point a client can acknowledge that something was "done".

 The new command format consists of JSON objects delimited by newlines.
 The JSON object will consist of the following keys: